manisankar29/Python_snippets/README.md

 An Email Slicer is a program that extract the username and the domain name from an email address.
 It can be useful for data analysis, marketing and personalization.

 ## Snippet 2: [Number to Words](Number_to_words.py)

+The Number to Words is a program which convert number to words using [inflect](https://pypi.org/project/inflect/) library.
+The `infelct` library is a powerful tool used for manipulating words.
+It is used to correctly generate plurals, singular nouns, ordinals, indefinite articles.